stevenloe/old-theater/website/content/shows/13-signs-you-should-stop-being-a-pirate.md

 locationDetail:
 shortDesc: Shiver me timbers!
 The Old Theater has recruited a motley crew of local talent to perform a double swashbuckler - Blackbeard’s Last Revenge, written by P.F.
 Nocera, and 13 Signs You Should Stop Being a Pirate, by A.M.
 Dittman.
 Director Nocera portrays a historically accurate snapshot of Blackbeard’s final day and last revenge while the crew faces...
 img: blackbeard-13.webp
-imgAlt: Blackbeard & 13 Signs You Should Stop Being a Pirate poster
+imgAlt: Stop Being a Pirate poster
 ticketURL: https://www.showclix.com/event/13-signs-you-should-stop-being-a-pirate
 youtubeVideo:
 folder: /shows/